shobhit9742/Online_Code_Editor/README.md

 - **Express.js**: A web application framework for Node.js used to build the backend API.
 - **Socket.io**: Enables real-time communication for collaborative features.
 - **MongoDB**: Serves as the database to store user information and project data.
+- **Material-UI**: A React component library that provides pre-styled components for faster development and a consistent look and feel.